StarRocks/starrocks/docs/table_design/Data_distribution.md

 Also, StarRocks distributes data by implementing the two-level partitioning + bucketing method.

 - The first level is partitioning: Data within a table can be partitioned.
 Supported partitioning methods are expression partitioning, range partitioning, and list partitioning.
 Or you can choose not to use partitioning (the entire table is regarded as one partition).
-- The second level is bucketing: Data in a partition needs to be further distributed into smaller bucktes.
+- The second level is bucketing: Data in a partition needs to be further distributed into smaller buckets.
 Supported bucketing methods are hash and random bucketing.

 | **Distribution method**   | **Partitioning and bucketing method**                        | **Description**                                              |
 | ------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ |